achrafsouk/personalize-live-stream-lambdaedge/README.md

 ## Create users

 Then, go to the created cognito user pool and add a user gourp called premium, then create two users, with one of them in the premium group.

+## Screenshots

+# Future development
+- Sign chunks as well
+- Fetch raw manifest through CloudFront isntead of MediaPackage directly in Lambda@Edge
+- Add CORS headers
+- Display Manifest URL on the main page
+- Use the Autopublish property for Lambda@Edge function in the CloudFormation template
+- Clean code from unused libraries/functionalities (CloudFormation parameters, different streaming formats, HTML...)
+- Enable Autoplay
+- Store website static assets in the repository instead of an S3 bucket